mtlynch/mediagoblin/docs/source/siteadmin/plugins.rst

 You should be aware that once you enable a plugin, deactivating it might be a bit tricky, for migrations reasons.
-In the future we may produce better tooling to accomodate this.
+In the future we may produce better tooling to accommodate this.
 In short, you will need to do a bit of database surgery by:

 - Removing all tables and indexes installed by the plugin